Hi, I’m Jazmine. I am a writer, editor and professor.

 My prevailing question, for a magazine profile, is: “Why does everyone love this person so much?”
 Julianne Moore made the question easy to answer.

-Whoopi Goldberg invited me to stay with her at her her vacation home in Italy and it was the honor of my life.
+Whoopi Goldberg invited me to stay with her at her vacation home in Italy and it was the honor of my life.
 Winning an award for this story was pretty tight, too.

 In 2022, Miss Viola — I couldn’t call her anything else — published a stunning memoir, a hero’s tale of hardship and struggle on the way to success.
 Amazing read.
 A liiiiiittle long.
 If you’re short on time, read this story instead.